 This is the view from the top of Moki Dugway, that’s a 1,100 foot drop.
 Yikes – we’re really going down the dugway!!??
 You can see one of the tight switchbacks we’ll have to navigate in the bottom left of this image.
 Just go slow, it’s not that bad and we made it down just fine!
 Blood pressure check please!

 Monument Valley is located on the Arizona–Utah state line on the Navajo Nations Reservation.
 It is in the Colorado Plateau region and can be reached by Hwy 163.
-The sandstone formations rising from their relatively flat surroundings was similar to what we saw in Colorado at Garden of the Gods.
+The sandstone formations rising from their relatively flat surroundings was similar to what we saw when we visited Garden of the Gods in Colorado.

-Entering Monument Valley Navajo Tribal Park you will pass the beautiful sculpture depicting a Navajo family.
+At the entrance to the Navajo Tribal Park you will pass this beautiful sculpture depicting a Navajo family.

 Spires and buttes viewed along the 17 mile loop drive within the park are brightly colored.
 Iron oxide in the aged siltstone gives the valley its red color while manganese oxide in the rocks gives them their blue-gray color.